 Caltrain provides commuter rail service between Santa Clara County and San Francisco.
 The Peninsula Corridor Joint Powers Board (JPB), a joint powers agency consisting of San Francisco, San Mateo, and Santa Clara counties, operates the service.
 The 77-mile rail line serves 34 stations.
 The San Francisco terminal at Fourth and Townsend Streets is approximately 1.3 miles from the Transbay Terminal at Mission and First Streets.
-On weekends and during off-peak hours, the main southern terminal is the Tamien Station in San Jose, which provides a connection with the Santa Clara County light rail system.
-Of the 80 one-way weekday train trips on Caltrain, five morning trips originate and five evening trips terminate at the Gilroy Station.
+During off-peak hours, the main southern terminal is the Tamien Station in San Jose, which provides a connection with the Santa Clara County light rail system.
+Of the 76 one-way weekday train trips on Caltrain, five morning trips originate and five evening trips terminate at the Gilroy Station.
+Weekend service has been suspended two years until March 2004 for construction of passing tracks and other upgrades of the signaling system, trackwork, and other improvements to allow for "Baby Bullet" express service.
 Figure 3.1-1 shows the Caltrain corridor and stations.